 Substance Use Disorders

-Registration Requirements: That you hold, or are actively working on, a bachelor’s degree in a behavioral health or human services field (such as counseling, social work, psychology, criminal justice, nursing, or related fields).
-If you have extensive human services experience, but lack a bachelor’s degree, call our advisers to discuss your options.
+Registrants should hold, or be actively working on, a bachelor’s degree in behavioral health or human services field (such as counseling, social work, psychology, criminal justice, nursing, or related fields).
+If you have extensive human services experience but lack a bachelor’s degree, call our advisers to discuss your options.
+How to Apply.

 How to Apply